Sherrybaby

 Sherrybaby is a 2006 American drama film written and directed by Laurie Collyer.
-Screened at the Sundance Film Festival on January 25, 2006, the film received a limited release in the United States on September 8, 2006.
+The film premiered in the Dramatic Competition at the 2006 Sundance Film Festival on January 25, 2006 and received a limited release in the United States on September 8, 2006.

 Plot

 The story takes place in New Jersey.
-Sherry Swanson (Maggie Gyllenhaal), a young woman who has recently been released from prison and is recovering from a heroin addiction, is trying to rebuild her life on the outside.
+Sherry Swanson, a young woman who has recently been released from prison and is recovering from a heroin addiction, is trying to rebuild her life on the outside.
 Above all, she wants to repair her relationship with her young daughter, but finds the challenges more daunting than she had expected.
-Her daughter barely recognizes her and no longer calls her "mommy", the halfway house where she lives has a curfew that interferes with her ability to visit her family, and her relationship with her family has become tense and strained and she often tends to act childlike at times.
+Her daughter barely recognizes her and no longer calls her "mommy", the halfway house where she lives has a curfew that interferes with her ability to visit her family.
+Her relationship with her family has become tense and strained, and she tends to act childlike at times.

 In between trips to visit her daughter and her job at a youth center, Sherry attends Alcoholics Anonymous meetings in an effort to beat back her addiction to heroin.
-She strikes up a relationship with Dean (Danny Trejo), a fellow addict she meets at Alcoholics Anonymous.
+She strikes up a relationship with Dean, a fellow addict she meets at Alcoholics Anonymous.
 The stresses of her damaged relationships with her family, satisfying her parole officer, and finding a way to reconnect with her daughter soon prove overwhelming.
 Sherry soon starts drinking and using drugs again, putting her parole at risk.
 Struggling to maintain a grip on her life, Sherry finally breaks down and admits to her brother that she knows she needs help.